openanthem/nimbus-core/CONTRIBUTING.md

 encounter an issue.
 We always appreciate a well-written, thorough bug report, and will thank you for it!

-Each project has its own issue database, [out nimbus-demo repository has one.](https://github.com/openanthem/nimbus-demo/issues)
+Each Anthem project has its own issue database.
 Before raising an issue, be sure to refer to the respective issue database and make sure an issue doesn't already include that problem or suggestion.
 If you find a match, you can use the "subscribe" button to get notified on